 d) Chronic vitamin D deficiency

-(hello to the fuckers in the hospitals who treated covid with them). 😠)
+e) Inappropriate use of corticosteroids (hello to the idiots in the hospitals who treated COVID with them )

 https://www.instagram.com/flobility/